-In February, the Royal Commission will be attending a gang hui held by Gang Whānau.
+In February 2023, the Royal Commission attended a gang hui held by Gang Whānau.
 The hui is a result of several Trauma Noho that the Hikoi Nation has held for their whānau over past years.
 From this end, the Royal Commission has engaged with gang whānau through individual participation in private sessions, written statements, public hearings and reference groups.

 In addition, an engagement led by the Te Tiriti Team was held in 2019 in Dunedin with several Mangu Kaha / Black Power members.
 This was the first gang whānau engagement hui with the Royal Commission.

 A further hui was held at Ngā Whare Waatea Marae in Māngere in 2021, where up to 40 survivors including current and former gang members attended.
 A further hui was planned, however, due to Covid, this did not go ahead.